j-a-n/lovelace-wallpanel/docs/media-sources.md

 traefik.http.routers.immich.middlewares=immich-cors
 ```

+!!! tip
-Note: You should prefer to use a list of URLs in `Access-Control-Allow-Origin` instead of using `*`.
+    You should prefer to use a list of URLs in `Access-Control-Allow-Origin` instead of using `*`.

 ### Wallpanel configuration
 To access the immich API, first generate an [API key](https://immich.app/docs/features/command-line-interface/#obtain-the-api-key).